 Toast Your Good Health With Resveratrol?

-In view of the study showing that the resveratrol in red wine is so good for you, do you recommend drinking more wine?
+In view of findings that the resveratrol in red wine is good for you, do you recommend drinking wine?
 Taking supplements?
 If so, how much?

 Andrew Weil, M.D.